Robert F. Hill

 photos by T. Kupiszewski

-safety concerns while on-scene, reduce the amount of time needed to clear
+raise awareness of safety concerns while on-scene, reduce the amount of time needed